TigheBurnham/Citi-Bike-Share-Challenge/README.md

 ### Top Start Location
 ![Top Start Location](https://user-images.githubusercontent.com/112028534/209243721-508400ed-d2ec-41f2-8685-6d3e3320ac61.PNG)

 The above image shows most popular stations in the city for starting a bike journey according to the Citi Bike data.
+It appears the top starting locations are in Manhattan.

 ### Top End Location
 ![Top Ending Location](https://user-images.githubusercontent.com/112028534/209243345-af31dbba-4cd1-47af-a392-4d3ea9f3e33c.PNG)

 The above visualization answers where riders drop off their bikes after they start their bike journey.
 Essentially, these are the most popular places to end a bike ride in New York City.
+It also appears the top ending locations are in similar places as the starting locations.

 ### Gender Breakdown
 ![Gender Breakdown](https://user-images.githubusercontent.com/112028534/209243351-0405d919-5144-45e6-a63e-83d316226bcc.PNG)

-As we can see the majority of the individuals who particpate in the bike sharing program are men.
+As we can see the majority of the individuals who particpate in the bike sharing program are men, and only about 25% appear to be women.

 ### Checkout Times for Users
 ![Checkout Times for Users Viz](https://user-images.githubusercontent.com/112028534/209243370-da27e0ac-c3b0-4c07-b5a5-f70a9b42f913.PNG)

 ### Checkout Times by Gender
 ![Checkout Times by Gender Viz](https://user-images.githubusercontent.com/112028534/209243366-be308cd1-36d7-40e2-9969-08d2a7fb4e60.PNG)